axelpale/sprinkler/README.md

 [![npm](https://badge.fury.io/js/sprinkler.svg)](https://badge.fury.io/js/sprinkler)

-With Sprinkler you can create an image rain on canvas.
+With Sprinkler you can create an image rain on canvas and visualize and simulate streams, flows, rates, and distributions.
 Give it a canvas element and a list of image URLs and call start() to make it animate dropping particles e.g. bananas or frogs or anything you can imagine.
-There are lots of parameters to tweak particle movement and transparency.
+There are lots of parameters to tweak particle generation, movement and transparency.
 Have fun!

 Compatible with all the [browsers that support canvas](http://caniuse.com/#feat=canvas).